vkoul/Econ-Data-Science/README.md

 # Data Science and Economics

-Resources at the interscetion of Data Science and  Economics/ Social Science/ Policy
+Resources at the intersection of Data Science and  Economics/ Social Science/ Policy

 ***